 From whom all would you like to collect feedback?

 Some organizations prefer to just collect from an employee’s peers.
 Others might prefer to also collect it from managers in addition to peers.
 There’s a third subset of organizations that might also want to collect feedback from external clients, vendors etc. The more people are included in the process, the more important it is to keep everyone on the same page with regard to the 360 feedback process.

 Custom templates or generic templates?

-You can choose to use generic, broadly appropriate templates for every one across the organization or you can choose to use department or job designation specific templates.
+You can choose to use generic, broadly appropriate templates for everyone across the organization or you can choose to use department or job designation-specific templates.
 If you choose to use custom templates, you can then add competencies based on an employee’s job title.
-Software like Engagedly help you add competencies based on job titles for 360 feedback templates.
+Software like Engagedly helps you add competencies based on job titles for 360 feedback templates.
 Generic templates are good if you have a small organization where everyone does more or less the same kind of work.
 Custom templates are a good fit for organizations that have a large number of departments or employees who do very specific kinds of work.

 Is the process going to be anonymous?

 The call to make a 360 degree feedback process anonymous rests on the leaders of an organization.
 To be fair, anonymity can be a double-edged sword.
 On one hand, more employees might be willing to participate in a 360 feedback process because it is anonymous.
 On the other hand, there’s going to be some anonymous feedback that employees or managers might not agree with.

 Also read: Anonymous Feedback: The Good And The Not-So Good